YairTavor/VisualChord/README.md

 To add a new module, simply create a new VUE file under src/modules.
 Make sure your module object (vue script) exposes a `displayName` property, as this will be used in the menu and container title of the module.
 A script will read this folder every time you run `yarn start` and add it to the `modules-map.js` file.
+All modules are injected with some data and functions that can be used:

+- chords: An array of all chords in the composer
+- currentChord: The selected chord in the composer
+- setChords: A function that accepts `{ chords, currentChord }` so you could replace/edit the chords
+- next: Set the next chord in the sequence as the current chord